Information

 The initial meet and greet for pets with behavioural challenges, always varies with goals, expectations, and outcomes.
 The more details, history and information I can gather prior to arrival, the better!

-While most appointments hover between the 60-90 minute mark, and full service grooms averaging 1.5 - 3 hours, my booking strategy allows always for no-rush appointments, and flexibility.
+While most 1st appointments hover between the 60-90 minute mark, and full service grooms averaging 2 - 3 hours, my booking strategy allows always for no-rush appointments, and flexibility.
+Not looking to host?
+Drop-off/ pick up available for dogs and cats, however cats would be crated upon completion until pick-up.

-If I feel a dog has reached his limits for the day, then the call to quit will be made, this can also be a call the owner is always free to lead on, or object to.
+If I feel a dog has reached his limits for the day, then the call for a 15 minute break, or to end the appointment entirely will be made.

 In severe cases, We will always take the small wins, baby steps lead to healthy progress.